mathiasmellemstuen/Robotarium-Infinity-Track/README.md

 - git clone https://github.com/robotarium/robotarium_python_simulator.git
 - pip3 install .

-Try sudo apt-get install pip3 or sudo apt-get install git if it failes.
+Try sudo apt-get install pip3 or sudo apt-get install git if it fails.
 Use pip instead of pip3 if you are using Python 2.x interpreter instead of Python 3.x